 To maintain good academic standing, students must maintain a cumulative GPA of 2.0 (C) or higher.
-A student may elect to repeat any course in order to raise his/her GPA to establish good academic standing.
+A student may elect to repeat any course in order to raise their GPA to establish good academic standing, but no course may be repeated more than twice (i.e., taken more than three times).

-To be named to the Dean's List, a student's Cumulative GPA at the end of a term must be 3.70 or higher and there must be no failures or incomplete grades during the term and no infringements of the Academic Integrity and Honesty Policy.
+To be named to the Honours List, a student's cumulative GPA at the end of a term must be 3.70 or higher.
+There must be no failures or incomplete grades during the term and no infringements of the Academic Integrity and Honesty Policy of Student Code of Conduct.

-Repeating courses: A student may repeat any course in order to maintain good academic standing or improve the student's cumulative GPA.
-A student must repeat any required course in which s/he has received a failing grade or in which a minimum grade is required to progress through or graduate from a program.
+Repeating courses: A student may repeat any passed course or a failed elective course in order to maintain good academic standing or improve the student's cumulative GPA, but no course may be repeated more than twice (i.e. taken more than three times).
+A student must repeat any required course in which they received a failing grade or in which a minimum grade is required to progress through or graduate from a program but can repeat the course no more than twice.
 The transcript will contain a complete record of all courses taken and grades earned, but only the best grade earned in a repeated course will be used to calculate the cumulative GPA.